robertgshaw2-neuralmagic/nm_projects/Ultralytics-Sparsify-README.md

   - The `SetLearningRateModifier` sets the quantization LR to 10e-6 (0.01 times the example final LR of 0.001).
   - The `EpochRangeModifier` sets the training time to continue training for the desired 5 epochs.

-## Sparsification With SparseML: Applying A `Recipe` to YOLOv5
+## Applying SparseML Recipes to YOLOv5

-Once you have created a `Recipe` or identifed a `Recipe` in the SparseZoo, you can use the SparseML-YOLOv5 integration to kick off the sparsification process with a single command line call.
+Once you have created a Recipe or identifed a Recipe in the SparseZoo, you can use the SparseML-YOLOv5 integration to kick off the sparsification process with a single command line call.

 In this example, we will use dense YOLOv5-l from the SparseZoo as the starting point and the pre-made sparsification recipe for YOLOv5-l.